 If you want to know some simple and effective ways to stop the negative mental chatter in your head you may also wish to read my 157-page e-book

-which draws on my experience as a monk and meditation teacher and is packed full of tips, exercises and insights to help you think less and enjoy life more.
+which draws on my experience as a monk and meditation teacher and is packed full of tips, exercises and insights for helping you think less and enjoy life more.

 Happiness Beyond The Mind

-Children are generally much closer to their authentic, joyful natures than most adults are.
+Children are generally much more in touch with their authentic, joyful nature than adults are.
 Why is this?
-Most adults are so "compulsively occupied" with their minds that they fail to notice the peace, joy and happiness which are always present beyond the movements of the mind
+There are two reasons.
+First, children have no pre-conceived ideas of what happiness 'should' look like and secondly, most adults are so engaged in thinking all day that they fail to notice the peace, joy and happiness which are always present beyond the movements of the mind.

-In fact, finding happiness is a misnomer.
+Finding happiness is a bit of a misnomer.
 It is always there.
 We are simply too busy thinking to notice.
-When the mind is STILL , everything we seek is already there.
+When the mind is still, everything we seek is already there.
 The best tool for achieving this is to find some form of regular meditation practice.